hove-io/navitia_sdk_docs/docs/bookmark/android/index.md

     .register(appUi = appRouterUiImpl) // (1)
 ```

 1.  `appRouterUiImpl` should be the class instance implementing `AppRouter.UI` interface.
-We recommand usign a `Application` subclass.
+We recommend using a `Application` subclass.

 #### Data interface methods